 During the class/session I register for, if I become sick or test positive for COVID-19, I will alert the Executive Director and remove myself from the Armory immediately after providing a list of all Armory individuals that I have been in contact with in the recent past.

 The Executive Director of the Armory has the right to restrict any employee or student’s attendance at the Armory if tested positive for COVID-19, if infection is suspected, or contact with an infected person is suspected.
 Upon notification of a current infected COVID-19 student or employee, a notice will be given to employees and students recommended to be tested.

 We are proud to announce that our Facilities Manager has passed the Global Biorisk Advisory Council (GBAC) certification program.
 We will be implementing their criteria on campus to ensure a safe environment for all.

-Enrollment in Individual Class Days Now Available
+Enrollment in Individual Class Days

 Per diem registration will be available for on-campus classes after the initial week of registration has closed, due to the limited classroom capacity.
 Youth prep classes will not be available for per diem.
 Virtual classes will open for per diem registration after the first class has occurred and must be enrolled in 24 hours prior to the desired class day.
 May register for 1 class or several.
 Classes that have reached maximum capacity will not be eligible for per diem registration.

 *Class prices per diem include a 10% increase in the daily tuition, applied at check out.